folio-org/stripes-components/lib/FilterGroups/readme.md

-In order to make it easy to use without needing to make a lot of decisions, this library is opinionated about state representation, both within the React component that uses it an in the user-interface URL.
+In order to make it easy to use without needing to make a lot of decisions, this library is opinionated about state representation, both within the React component that uses it and in the user-interface URL.

 XXX Some thought is still required regarding whether it could usefully